painfulexistence/cpp-wasm/README.md

 # C++ And WebAssembly
-This is an example C++ graphics application using vcpkg as its package manager; The codebase can be compiled for both native and Web platforms.
+This is an example C++ graphics application using vcpkg as its package manager; the codebase can be compiled for both native and Web platforms.
 - Package Manager: vcpkg
 - Supported Platforms: MacOSX, Web